-The Sub-fund's investment objective is long term total return to be achieved by investing at least 70% of its net assets in Emerging Market currencies and Emerging Market local currency-denominated debt and debt-related securities.
+The Sub-fund's investment objective is long term total return to be achieved by investing at least 70% of its net assets in Emerging Market currencies and Emerging Market local currencydenominated debt and debt-related securities.
 These include bonds as well as inflation-linked bonds issued by governments, supranational institutions or government-related bodies.
-The Sub-fund may hold investment grade and sub-investment grade corporate bonds issued in these countries, as well as government debt and debt-related securities, investment grade and sub-investment grade corporate bonds and other bonds issued in non-Emerging Market countries worldwide.
-The Subfund may also invest in other transferable securities, money-market instruments, deposits, cash and near cash, derivatives (including currency forwards, interest rate and credit default swaps) and collective investment schemes.
+The Sub-fund may hold investment grade and sub-investment grade corporate bonds issued in these countries, as well as government debt and debt-related securities, investment grade and sub-investment grade corporate bonds issued in these countries, as well as government debt and debt-related securities, investment grade and sub-investment grade corporate bonds issued in non-Emerging Market countries worldwide.
+The Sub-fund may also invest in other transferable securities, money-market instruments, deposits, cash and near cash, derivatives (including currency forwards, interest rate and credit default swaps) and collective investment schemes.